Maui Jim: Products

 As of 2016, the company sold 125 different styles of polarized sunglasses in over 100 countries.
 In addition to their non-prescription sports and fashion sunglasses, Maui Jim also produces prescription lenses for their designs including progressive lenses.

 The company's glasses incorporate a patented polarization technology called PolarizedPlus2.

 Locations

 Besides its Peoria headquarters, Maui Jim maintains an office and store front in Lahaina, Hawaii, a Canadian office in Mississauga, Ontario, and a European headquarters in Braunschweig, Germany.

 Sponsorships

 The company sponsors college basketball's Maui Invitational Tournament, called the Maui Jim Maui Invitational.
 The company also sponsors the Australian Sailing Team, professional marathoner Meb Keflezighi, golfer Ernie Els, and kiteboarder Dave Shah, who are brand ambassadors.

-Maui Jim is also the official eyewear partner/sponsor to an American based Formula One team, Haas F1 Team.
+In 2021, Maui Jim became the official eyewear partner/sponsor to an American based Formula One team, Haas F1 Team.

+In 2025, Maui Jim became the official eyewear for the Red Bull Racing F1 team in a multi-year sponsorship agreement.